 How to Enforce App Installation on Android Devices

-Mandatory Apps policy allows IT administrators in deploying apps to the managed devices and ensure that all the essential apps have been installed on the device.
+The Required Apps policy allows IT administrators to deploy apps to the managed devices and ensure that all the essential apps have been installed on the device.
 This policy simplifies app management by enforcing automatic app and app update deployment to the device.
-Create a mandatory app policy by adding all the necessary apps and assign it to any entity (user, device, group, or domain).
+Create a required app policy by adding all the necessary apps and assigning it to any entity (user, device, group, or domain).
 The selected apps will be pushed to all the devices that fall under the target entity.

-The device will be marked as non-compliant, if the app assigned to the device via the mandatory app policy is missing from it, provided the option Device is not application compliant (under Admin > Compliance Settings) remain enabled.
+The device will be marked as non-compliant, if the app assigned to the device via the Required Apps policy is missing from it, provided the option Device is not application compliant (under Admin > Compliance Settings) remain enabled.